The best animation software: reviewed and tested for 2D and 3D artists

-The best 2D animation software for beginners, hobbyists and professionals including free and paid-for options.
+The best animation software for beginners, hobbyists and professionals, including free animation software and 2D animation software.

 When selecting the best animation software it's important to consider the multitude of tools, exporting types and compatibility with other programmes if you create across multiple apps.
-Each application has a different interface and tool suite, so it's important to do your research before downloading to make sure you will be comfortable learning it.
-My expert guide details elements like platform compatibility, price and who we think each piece of software is suitable for.
+Each application, whether the best 2D animation software or 3D, has a different interface and tool suite, so it's important to do your research before downloading to make sure you will be comfortable learning it.

 Overall, I've chosen Moho as the best 2D animation software, and coming in two versions means both newcomers and professionals are catered for.
-I'd also recommend Procreate Dreams for anyone who has an iPad; it's easy to use, tailored to Apple's tablet and affordable.
+Maya remains the best 3D software and is used widely in all industries.
+Blender comes in at No.3 on my list is also highly recommended; it's the best free animation software and now more widely used in the film and video games industries.
+I'd also suggest Procreate Dreams for anyone who has an iPad; it's easy to use, tailored to Apple's tablet and affordable.
+Read my article on how Procreate Dreams got me back into animation.

 Best for iPad